Jon Runyan

-He was drafted by the Houston Oilers in the fourth round of the 1996 NFL Draft and later played for the Philadelphia Eagles and San Diego Chargers.
+He was selected by the Houston Oilers in the fourth round of the 1996 NFL draft and later played for the Philadelphia Eagles and San Diego Chargers.
 Runyan was the last active NFL player to have played for the Oilers.
-He played college football at Michigan where he was a 1995 All-Big Ten Conference selection.
+He played college football for the Michigan Wolverines where he was a 1995 All-Big Ten Conference selection.
 In high school, he had been an All-State (Michigan) selection in basketball and two-time state champion shot putter.
 He retired at the end of the 2009 NFL season and launched his campaign for Congress against incumbent freshman Democrat John Adler, winning the general election on November 2, 2010.

 On November 6, 2013, Runyan announced he would not seek reelection to Congress in 2014.

 On May 17, 2016, the NFL announced they hired Runyan as their Vice President of the Policy and Rules administration.

 Football career

 Early years

 Runyan was born in Flint, Michigan where his father was an employee of General Motors.

 Runyan continues to hold the Flint, Michigan Carman-Ainsworth Middle School shot put record with a 1988 heave of 50 ft 7 in.
 Runyan was a two-time Michigan High School Athletic Association state shot put champion for Carman-Ainsworth High School (1991 57 ft 6 in; 1992 59 ft 5 in).
 He was a 1992 Detroit News second-team All-State basketball center.
 He was recruited by Michigan State men's basketball, though he declined in order to play football.
 He chose to play for the Michigan Wolverines football team where he was an All-Big Ten Conference selection for the 1995 Wolverines.